-If it would be clearer in your language, you can state this in active form.
+If your language does not use this passive form, you can state this in active form.
 Alternate translation: "For perhaps the reason that God took Onesimus away from you for a time was so that" (See: Active or Passive)

-for an hour (ULT)
+for an hour (ULT) during this short time (UST)

 Here, the phrase for an hour is an idiom meaning "for a short time."
-If it would be clearer in your language, you could use an equivalent idiom or use plain language.
+You eternally.
+If your readers would misunderstand this phrase, you could use an equivalent idiom or use plain language.
 Alternate translation: "for this short time" (See: Idiom)